RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

-If the normal sequence of execution "falls through" the end of the program; that is, would execute a further statement if one were appended to the program, then the program is terminated in the same manner as an EXIT instruction with no argument.
+If the normal sequence of execution "falls through" the end of the program; that is, would execute a further statement if one were appended to the program, then the program is terminated in the same manner as an `EXIT` instruction with no argument.

 ### EXPOSE

-The expose instruction identifies variables that are not local to the method.
+The `EXPOSE` instruction identifies variables that are not local to the method.

 _We need a check that this starts method; similarities with PROCEDURE._